ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 <{{./fixtures/build/su-es256-holder-header.base64url.wrapped}}
 Figure: Presentation Header (SU-ES256, JSON, Base64url-Encoded)

-We apply selective disclosure of only the given name and age claims (family name and email hidden), and remove the proof components corresponding to these entries.
+We apply selective disclosure of only the given name and age_over_21 claims (family name, email, and address hidden), and remove the proof components corresponding to these entries.

 Using the selectively disclosed information, we generate the